GNOME/nautilus/.gitlab/issue_templates/Bug.md

 <!--
-Please test if the bug also happens in the latest development version.
+It's very important to know if the bug also happens in the latest development version.
-The simplest way to do it is installing it alongside the regular version with these instructions:
+It can be installed alongside the regular version with these instructions:

 1. Make sure that Flatpak is installed (see https://flatpak.org/setup )